Dedicated Survival Action Attorney Serving All of New Jersey and Pennsylvania

 The decision to file a survival action is a significant consideration in cases where serious injuries do not lead immediately to death.
 Say, for example, a motor vehicle accident or burn injuries that do not lead to death until several weeks have passed after these incidents.

-Who Can File a Pennsylvania Survival Action?
+Who Can File a PA and NJ Survival Action?

 Unlike a wrongful death claim, which can be filed by the deceased person’s dependents (usually the spouse, children, or parents), a survival action must be filed by the representative of the deceased person’s estate for eventual distribution to the deceased person’s beneficiaries.
 If the person who passed away left behind a lawful will, then the representative named in that will is the person entitled to file such a claim.